juju-solutions/charms.benchmark/docs/getting-started.rst

 Getting Started
 ===============

 Benchmarks are `Juju Actions <https://jujucharms.com/docs/stable/actions>`_ that follow a specific pattern.
-While they can be accomplished via ``action_set``, we've created charm-benchmark to make that task easier.
+While they can be accomplished via ``action_set``, we've created charms.benchmark to make that task easier.

-Installing Charm Benchmark
+Installing charms.benchmark
 --------------------------

-    pip install charm-benchmark
+    pip install charms.benchmark

 Using charm-benchmark
 ---------------------

-There are two ways of using charm-benchmark: via direct calls to the Python library...:
+There are two ways of using charms.benchmark: via direct calls to the Python library...:

 ::